 The request for the Master Plan Amendment is consistent with the adopted Ames Plan 2040 as described in the addendum.
-Utilization of infrastructure and City services for this parcel are consistent with what has been anticipated for development in this area.
-The current zoning of the property will remain the same, but the location of development and total number of units are adjusted with the proposed amendment.
-The amended Master Plan will restrict the maximum number of units on this property to no more than 75 with all dwellings as single-family detached homes.
+Utilization of infrastructure and City services for this parcel is consistent with what has been anticipated for development in this area.
+The current zoning of the property will remain the same, but the housing types and total number of units are adjusted with the proposed amendment.
+The amended Master Plan will restrict the maximum number of units on this property to no more than 80 single-family attached and detached units.
+Therefore, it is the recommendation of the City Manager that the City Council approve Alternative #1.